-Advanced Tailings Management Technologies
+Advanced Tailings Reclamation

-Our technologies are increasing water recycling and improving tailings consolidation over time, to ultimately accelerate the reclamation process.
+We are also investing in technologies are increasing water recycling and improving tailings consolidation over time, to ultimately accelerate the reclamation process.
 We are also optimizing and sharing knowledge and technologies between the Horizon and Albian operations, as well as with industry through COSIA, with the goal of increasing operational efficiency.

 As part of innovation efforts around tailings management, our Horizon site has been operating a test pilot project on the In Pit Extraction Process (IPEP).
 This project has potential to: